mitcho/shibboleth/readme.txt

 == Screenshots ==

+1. Configure login, logout, and password management URLs
-1. Specify which Shibboleth headers map to user profile fields
+2. Specify which Shibboleth headers map to user profile fields
-2. Assign users into WordPress roles based on arbitrary data provided by Shibboleth
+3. Assign users into WordPress roles based on arbitrary data provided by Shibboleth

 == Changelog ==